 - 1.1 Contract Standing Orders ("CSOs") form part of the Constitution of the London Borough of Merton ("the Council") and govern contracts as described below. - 1.2 The Council is legally obliged to have standing orders.
-CSOs must include provision for securing competition in the award of contracts and for regulating the manner in which tenders are invited. - 1.3 In addition, each Department must have and adhere to a Scheme of Management.
-The Scheme of Management will set out what level of financial authority officers in each Department have. - 1.4 Officers must comply with these CSOs2 unless an Exemption is obtained, in advance, in accordance with CSO 7 (Exemptions from Contract Standing Orders). - 1.5 A list of Exceptions to these CSOs can be found under CSO 8 (Exceptions to Contract Standing Orders). - 1.6 Failure by Officers to comply with these CSOs is a disciplinary offence. - 1.7 These CSOs apply to all contracts awarded by the Council for works, services or supplies, regardless of the source of funding for the contract, and to the award of concession contracts and those relating to income generation.
-They apply equally to contracts awarded by any person, firm or body acting on the Council's behalf subject to CSO 1.7. - 1.8 In certain cases, the Council may enter into joint procurement arrangements, partnership agreements or shared services with other parties, including other councils.
-Such agreements may contain delegations to either individual officers, joint committees or other Councils to authorise procurement strategies and/or contract awards in compliance with a third party's contract standing orders.
-Any partnership agreement and/or shared services arrangement must be approved, at the outset, by Procurement Board before being authorised by the Director of Corporate Services or the Chief Executive.
-At the sole discretion of either the Director of Corporate Services or the Chief Executive, the proposed joint arrangement may be designated as requiring prior consent from Cabinet to proceed.
-Please see Appendix 7. - 1.9 When entering into any agreement to engage a Consultant to carry out work on behalf of the Council in relation to any Disposal, Contract or Property Agreement (or proposed Disposal, Contract or Property Agreement), the appointing Officer must ensure that such Consultant agrees to comply with these CSOs. - 1.10 Disposals and Property Agreements are dealt with specifically at CSO 28 (Contracts for the Disposal of Council Assets) and unless otherwise stated to the contrary, the provisions stated to apply specifically to Contracts do not apply to Disposals or Property Agreements.
+CSOs must include provision for securing competition in the award of contracts and for regulating the manner in which tenders are invited. - 1.3 These Orders are based on the following key principles: - a.
+To be transparent with our residents about how the Council spends their money - b.
+To ensure that the Council meets its statutory duty to deliver best value for money, and creates healthy competition and markets for the Goods, Services and Works purchased - c.
+To ensure that public money is spent legally and fairly - d.
+To support sustainability and social value objectives, and our public sector equality duty, encouraging local small businesses. - 1.4 In addition, each Department must have and adhere to a Scheme of Management.
+The Scheme of Management will set out what level of financial authority officers in each Department have. - 1.5 Officers must comply with these CSOs unless an Exemption from CSOs is obtained, in advance, in accordance with CSO 7 (Exemptions from Contract Standing Orders). - 1.6 A list of Exceptions to these CSOs are to be found under CSO 8 (Exceptions to Contract Standing Orders). - 1.7 Failure by Officers to comply with these CSOs is a disciplinary offence. - 1.8 These CSOs apply to all contracts awarded by the Council for works, services or supplies, regardless of the source of funding for the contract, and to the award of concession contracts and those relating to income generation.
+They apply equally to contracts awarded by any person, firm or body acting on the Council's behalf subject to CSO 1.7. - 1.9 In certain cases, the Council may enter into joint procurement arrangements, partnership agreements or shared services with other parties, including other councils. - 1.9.1 Such agreements may contain delegations to either individual officers, joint committees or other Councils to authorise procurement strategies and/or contract awards in compliance with a third party's contract standing orders. - 1.9.2 Procurement Board must approve any partnership agreement and/or shared services arrangement, at the outset, before being authorised by the Director of Corporate Services and/or the Chief Executive. - 1.9.3 At the sole discretion of either the Director of Corporate Services or the Chief Executive, the proposed joint arrangement may be designated as requiring prior consent from Cabinet to proceed.
+Please see Appendix 7.